Table of Contents:

 Apart from serving as a stylish design statement, a decorative light fixture can also serve as the room’s focal point.
 When using a decorative piece for general illumination, double-check the piece’s dimensions.
 An oversized chandelier suspended from an 8-foot ceiling in a breakfast nook can appear disproportionate.
 On the other hand, it might look fantastic in a cathedral-ceilinged entryway.
 The fixture should cast sufficient light throughout the room to qualify as “ambient.”

 Even if your magnificent decorative fixture does not function well as a source of illumination, do not overlook it!
-At Restoration Lighting Gallery, we specialize in one-of-a-kind vintage fixtures that are sure to spark conversation among guests.
+We specialize in one-of-a-kind vintage fixtures that are sure to spark conversation among guests.
 If you have a room in your home that suffers from shadows or excessive sun glare, a well-placed decorative fixture may be the answer you’ve been looking for.

 More for you: